rmovva/HypotheSAEs/README.md

 - **Inputs:** A dataset of texts (e.g., news headlines) with a target variable (e.g., clicks).
 The texts are embedded using SentenceTransformers or OpenAI.
 - **Outputs:** A list of hypotheses.
 Each hypothesis is a natural language concept, which, when present in the text, is positively or negatively associated with the target variable.

-2. **How do I get started?**
+2. **How should I handle very long documents?**
-See [Quickstart](#quickstart).
-The easiest way to get started is to clone and install the repo, and then adapt the [quickstart notebook](https://github.com/rmovva/hypothesaes/blob/main/notebooks/quickstart.ipynb) to your dataset.
+Mechanically, text embeddings support up to 8192 tokens (OpenAI, ModernBERT, etc.).
+However, feature interpretation using long documents is difficult.
+For documents that are roughly >500 words, we recommend either:
+- **Chunking**: Split the document into chunks of ~250-500 words.
+Each chunk inherits the same label as its parent.
+- **Summarization**: Use an LLM to summarize the document into a shorter text.

 3. **Why am I not getting any statistically significant hypotheses?**
 HypotheSAEs identifies features in text embeddings that predict your target variable.
-Therefore, if your text embeddings do not predict your target variable _at all_, it's unlikely HypotheSAEs will find anything.
-To check this, before running the method, fit a simple linear model to predict your target from the text embeddings.
+If your text embeddings don't predict your target variable _at all_, it's unlikely HypotheSAEs will find anything.
+To check this, before running the method, fit a simple ridge regression to predict your target from the text embeddings.
 If you see any signal on a heldout set, even if it's weak, it's worth running HypotheSAEs.
 However, if you see no signal at all, the method will probably not work well.

 4. **Which LLMs can I use?**
 You can use either (1) OpenAI LLMs with API calls or (2) local LLMs with vLLM.
 The default OpenAI LLMs are currently GPT-4.1 for interpreting SAE neurons and GPT-4.1-mini for annotating texts with concepts.
 The default local LLMs is `Qwen3-32B-AWQ`, which requires a GPU with ~48GB memory (e.g., A6000).
 Please open an issue if you require different LLMs.